Dialpad LogoDialpad Logo Icon

 And don’t stop there.

-Not only can Dialpad Ai track how often certain keywords are coming up on calls (like "refunds" or "money back," for instance), it also lets you create Real-time Assist (RTA) cards with tailored notes.
+Not only can Dialpad Ai track how often certain keywords are coming up on calls (like "refunds" or "money back," for instance), it also lets you create Real-Time Assist (RTA) cards with tailored notes.
 These RTA cards can be set to trigger when those keywords are spoken!

 For example, if I find that our customers ask lots of questions about how to port numbers and we just hired lots of new agents, I could create an RTA card to help them speak to this topic: